Rainyan/sourcemod-nt-ghost-distribution/README.md

 ## Background
 *(optional reading, in case you're curious about the details)*

-In Neotokyo, the ghost spawn selection is implemented as:
+In Neotokyo, the ghost spawn selection is implemented (in disassembly) as:

 ```asm
 push    3